Queen Anait of Armenia

 "I shall," said Anait, "and no one will ever know that you are absent."

 "I am not lying.
-Besides, you can always verify the price!"
+Besides, you can always verify the price."

-"All right, so I shall.
-Now tell me what instruments and materials you need, and then you can start to work.
-But if you work isn't worth what you say it is, I'll not only send you to the slaughter house, but have you tortured first!"
+"I shall do that.
+Now tell me what instruments and materials you need, and you will start to work immediately.
+If your work isn't worth at least 100 times the cost of the gold thread as you claim, I'll not only send you to the slaughter house, but will have you tortured first!"

-The head robber marched outside the door and locked the door behind him.
+The head robber marched outside the iron door and locked the door behind him.
 Finding himself thus cut off, Vatchagan moved deeper inside the cave.
 He walked on for some time.
 Suddenly, a faint gleam of light appeared ahead of him.
-He went towards it, and came to a depression within the cave, from which there issued groans and cries.
+He went towards it and came to a depression within the cave, from which there issued groans and cries.
 Suddenly a shadow moved towards him.
 As it came nearer, the shadow seemed to take the form of a man.

 Vatchagan stepped forward and cried, "Who are you - man or beast?
 If you are a man, tell me where I am!"

-Soon a member of the robber band, a very tall man, delivered the requested materials, and Vatchagan began to work.
+Soon a member of the robber band, a very tall man, delivered the requested materials.
+Vatchagan began to work.
 He wove a piece of marvelous gold cloth that was covered with designs into which he wrote a full description of what was happening in the cave.
 Not everyone, however, would have been able to read the true meaning of the designs.

 Hearing this, the tall robber decided to say nothing about it to anyone, not even to his leader, the head robber.
-Instead, the tall robber decided to secretly sell the piece of cloth to the Queen herself and pocket the entire sum.
+Instead, the tall robber decided to secretly sell the piece of cloth to the Queen herself and to pocket the entire sum.

 In the meantime, Queen Anait ruled the country so well that all were satisfied, and nobody even suspected the King was absent.
 But Anait was greatly worried.
-Thirty days had now passed since her husband's departure, which meant that her husband was now ten days overdue.
+Fifty days had now passed since her husband's departure, which meant that her husband was now ten days overdue.
 In her dreams she saw all kinds of misfortunes happening to him.
 The sheep dog Zanzi kept howling, and Vatchagan's horse wouldn't touch his food and kept neighing pitifully, like a foal abandoned by its mother.
 Even the river rolled by ominously, without making a sound.
 All these bad omens greatly frightened Anait, and she was even afraid of her own shadow.

 One morning she was told that a merchant had arrived from foreign lands, and wanted to show her some wares.
+Perhaps a distraction would ease her mind.
+She had the merchant brought to her.

 "O gracious Queen, it is worth three hundred times its weight in gold, just counting its material and workmanship.
 As to my efforts in procuring this treasure and bringing it to you, I trust you will value that as you please."